Midi Mafia: Initial success

-In 2002 Dino Devalie, who was preparing to sign 50 Cent to his label, approached The MIDI Mafia about using some of their beats for 50 Cent's debut record, Get Rich or Die Tryin'.
+In 2002, Dino Devalie, who was preparing to sign 50 Cent to his label, approached The MIDI Mafia about using some of their beats for 50 Cent's debut record, Get Rich or Die Tryin'.
 MIDI Mafia agreed, and though 50 Cent ended up signing to Interscope Records instead, their beats were used for the song "21 Questions", which was featured on Get Rich or Die Tryin.

 After the success of "21 Questions", The MIDI Mafia signed a publishing deal with Sony/ATV and a label and production deal with Elektra Records.
-They were also offered A&R positions at Elektra and were being groomed to run Black Music.
+They were also offered A&R positions at Elektra and were being prepared to run Black Music.

 In 2006, The MIDI Mafia launched FamilyTies, an imprint label that allows them to sign and develop their own roster of talent.
 Singer/songwriter Deemi was the first artist signed to their label.

-The MIDI Mafia introduced themselves in to the Pop/R&B world when they produced "When I See U", (song originally written for Tori Kelly when she was signed to Geffen Records) the second single from Fantasia Barrino's self-titled album Fantasia which held the number one spot for eight weeks on the U.S. Billboard's Hot R&B/Hip-Hop Songs charts.
-The song was written by Grammy award-winning songwriter Jane’t Sewell (which The MIDI Mafia discovered and developed), Bruce Waynne, and Erika Nuri.
+The MIDI Mafia produced Pop/R&B song "When I See U", (originally written for Tori Kelly when she was signed to Geffen Records) the second single from Fantasia Barrino's self-titled album Fantasia which held the number one spot for eight weeks on the U.S. Billboard's Hot R&B/Hip-Hop Songs charts.
+The song was written by Grammy award-winning songwriter Jane’t Sewell, Bruce Waynne, and Erika Nuri.

 In 2007, the duo worked with Jennifer Lopez on her track "Hold It Don't Drop It", contributing as both writers and producers.

 Relocation to Los Angeles

 In 2008, The MIDI Mafia moved from New York to Los Angeles.
-After their relocation, MIDI collaborated with American Idol contestant David Archuleta, contributing a track on his self-titled debut album, released in November 2008.
+After their relocation, MIDI Mafia collaborated with American Idol contestant David Archuleta, contributing a track on his self-titled debut album, released in November 2008.

 In the process of working with Brandy and James Fauntleroy II, MIDI Mafia met and began to work with Frank Ocean, whom at the time went by the name Lonny Breaux.
-Then, Frank was working as a lyricist, and approached The MIDI Mafia with a desire to become better at composing melodies.
+Then, Breaux was working as a lyricist, and approached The MIDI Mafia with a desire to become better at composing melodies.

 While with The MIDI Mafia, Frank Ocean wrote the songs "Quickly" for John Legend, "Bigger" and "Mamma’s Boy" for Justin Bieber.
 In 2010, The MIDI Mafia recorded Frank Ocean's mix tape, Nostalgia Ultra, in which The MIDI Mafia produced the song Swim Good.
 The mixtape was recorded by The MIDI Mafia engineer, Reggie Rojo Jr.

-The MIDI Mafia also collaborated with Frank Ocean as writers on the track "Bad Religion", off Ocean's debut album, Channel Orange".
+The MIDI Mafia also collaborated with Frank Ocean as writers on the track "Bad Religion", off Ocean's debut album, Channel Orange.